clearhaus/3DSv2-api-documentation/source/decoupled_authentication.rst

 There are four different authentication flows in the 3-D Secure protocol.
 The decoupled authentication flow is one of them.
 The decoupled authentication flow is an asynchronous process.

-The ACS can determine decoupled authentication fallback for a authentication transaction.
+The ACS can determine decoupled authentication fallback for an authentication transaction.
 If a fallback is determined, `threeDSRequestorPriorAuthenticationInfo` is required.

 The requestor can set the TTL for the transaction by setting the `threeDSRequestorDecMaxTime`.